Pet Health Advice: The Ugly Truth About Pet Obesity

 Decreasing your pet’s food intake by 20-30% is easy.

-Just give your pet a little over half the portion you normally feed.
+Just give your pet a little over half the portion you usually feed.

-You can make the process simple by spreading the total daily ratio throughout the day.
+You can simplify the process by spreading the daily ratio throughout the day.

 It may be less stressful and more satisfying for your pet if you feed several smaller meals throughout the day rather than one or two large meals at once.